caribank/yawarana-corpus-cldf/README.md

 # A digital sketch grammar of Yawarana

-The most recent version of this dataset is served [here](https://fl.mt/yawarana-sketch).
+The most recent release of this dataset is served [here](https://fl.mt/yawarana-sketch).
+The document was written with [`pylingdocs`](https://github.com/fmatter/pylingdocs/).
-The `pylingdocs` source is available [here](https://github.com/fmatter/yawarana-sketch).
+The corresponding source is available [here](https://github.com/fmatter/yawarana-sketch).

 ## Running the web app
 You can run an app serving this version of the CLDF dataset as follows: